andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Domain distillation e.g. ATCM - overly complex solution of what is supposed to be a simple process. this is because the team had no visibility beyond their part of the process.
 This is because they implemented what turned out to be a typical Process Manger's job into their core process.
 It became very difficult to untangle from it, at one point we even considered scrapping the whole thing and build it from the start.

+No one domain expert had the end-end view, but even when they did it was never communicated to the those who are wrtiting the code.
+Head of BPOs was brought in but still that end-end view was stuck within a group of domain experts.

 ---

 ### Driver for change [GT]

 A lot of people needed to let go of things, but without knowing exactly where we were going.

 Domain experts or in this case end users needed to unlearn a lot of things that was ingrained in them through years of wrestling with legacy systems.
+They were stuck in the legacy way of thinking or worse paper based.
+In courts, traditionally, the prosecutors, defence and courts will fill in the same form alternately and there was a misconception that this will translate literally onto the software application.

 Our application is not going to be around for years, it will be legacy one day but as long as it had managed to capture the essence of the actual business process which doesn't change, the future is safe.